racket/rhombus/rhombus/0000-rhombus.md

 Parentheses `(` ... `)`, square brackets `[` ... `]`, and curly braces
 `{` ... `}` similarly combine a sequence of groups.
 A comma `,` can be used to separate groups on one line between the opener and closer.
-Furthermore, a `,` is _required_ to separate groups, even if they're not on the same line.
-You can't have extra `,`s, except after the last group.
+Furthermore, a `,` is _required_ to separate groups, even if they’re not on the same line.
+You can’t have extra `,`s, except after the last group.

 ```